-- Pre-Exposure Prophylaxis (PrEP) is a new HIV prevention treatment.
-Taking PrEP once daily lowers the risk of HIV transmission significantly.
-For more information on PrEP, contact us and ask to speak with a provider.
+- PrEP: Pre-Exposure Prophylaxis is a new HIV prevention treatment.
+Taking PrEP once daily significantly lowers the risk of HIV transmission.

 Name, gender and sex assigned at birth documentation

 UHS can include preferred name, gender identity, and sex assigned at birth in medical records.
-Preferred name information listed in SIO does not transfer automatically into our medical records system.
-You can update your pronouns, preferred name and gender identity in HealthConnect.
+Preferred name listed in SIO does not transfer automatically into our system, but you can update your pronouns, preferred name and gender identity in HealthConnect [pdf].